Portugal at a Glance

 Some of the hopeful new sectors that are gaining foot in Portugal include the ever-expanding and improving ICT sector, green energies — the companies working in Portugal’s renewable energies sector are among the world leaders in their niche — biotechnology, and the aforementioned aerospace industry.

 The country has had to face a number of challenges with which it is still trying to cope.
-These challenges do not only make working in Portugal a rather risky, if not unattractive option for the average expat, but have put a lot of strain both on the Portuguese economy and its society.
+These challenges do not only make working in Portugal a rather risky, if not unattractive, option for the average expat, but have put a lot of strain both on the Portuguese economy and its society.
 With the oppressive burden of the financial bailout of 2011 and the austerity measures that came with it, government spending, which has long been an important pillar for working in Portugal, has decreased substantially.
-Even worse, earnings of people working in Portugal’s vast public sector have been drastically reduced.
+Even worse, the salaries of people working in Portugal’s vast public sector have been drastically reduced.

 The immense importance of public consumption for many companies working in Portugal has been problematic in view of the steadily declining overall consumption in the inherently quite limited local market.
 This has obviously also put a strain on tax earnings, seeing how people working in Portugal became more and more reluctant to actually spend their hard-earned money.
 After all, the per capita GDP of Portugal is among the lowest in the EU — a fact that is not balanced out by similarly low costs of living.